getcarina/getcarina.com/_getting-started/2015-10-24-carina-cli.md

       websocketsrock    container1-2G    2         true         active
       ```

-### Manage Carina clusters
+### Create and connect to your cluster

 1. Create a Carina cluster by using the `carina create` command.

+    The `--wait` flag will wait for Swarm cluster to be active before returning.

     ```bash
-    $ carina create mycluster --wait --nodes=2 --autoscale
+    $ carina create --wait mycluster
+    ClusterName         Flavor              Nodes               AutoScale           Status

-    mycluster    container1-4G    2    true    active
+    mycluster           container1-4G       1                   false               active

-    Read more about the parameters below:
-    * --wait       wait for swarm cluster completion
-    * --nodes=1    number of nodes for the initial cluster
-    * --autoscale  Turn autoscale on or off.
-Turning it on means that Carina automatically adds nodes as they are needed.
     ```

-1. Configure your shell to communicate with the cluster.
+1. Configure your shell to connect to your cluster.

     **Bash**